bybel/SigP/Notebooks/README.txt

-This subrepository is hosted on GitHub at https://github.com/prandoni/COM303
+This subrepository is hosted on GitHub at https://github.com/prandoni/COM303 too